chuck-flood/most_awsssome_phish/README.md

     - SNSRECIPIENT = The email address for notifications
 1. sam build
 1. sam deploy
-1. Upload ./victim_cfn/victim_cfn.yaml to the S3 bucket deployed to he Attacker's account (awssupportbucket-<attacker's account id>)
+1. Upload ./victim_cfn/victim_cfn.yaml to the S3 bucket deployed to the attacker's account (awssupportbucket-<attacker's account id>)
     - You could potentially leverage a makefile or translated this to the CDK to automate this step.

 ###  Usage